 This Internet Banking System brings together a combination of industry-approved security technologies to protect data for the bank and for you, our customer.
 It features password-controlled system entry, a VeriSign-issued Digital ID for the bank’s server, Secure Sockets Layer (SSL) protocol for data encryption, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.

-Please remember that First National Bank will never send emails regarding account deactivation, account lockouts, or other problems with your account.
-Nor will the bank ever send emails asking you to provide, update or verify your personal, business, account or other confidential information.
+Please remember that The First National Bank will never send emails regarding account deactivation, account lockouts, or other problems with your account.
+Nor will The First ever send emails asking you to provide, update or verify your personal, business, account or other confidential information.
 You should never respond to any unsolicited request for your login information.

 Requests must filter through a router and firewall before they are permitted to reach the server.
 A router, a piece of hardware, works in conjunction with the firewall, a piece of software, to block and direct traffic coming to the server.
 The configuration begins by disallowing ALL traffic and then opens holes only when necessary to process acceptable data requests, such as retrieving web pages or sending customer requests to the bank.